-These Tropi-Kale Smoothies are a tropical take on the classic green smoothie, complete with pineapple, coconut milk, and of course, kale!
+This Pineapple Kale Smoothie recipe is a tropical take on the classic green smoothie, complete with pineapple, orange juice, banana, and kale!

 The great thing about kale is you can freeze it for smoothies, so it virtually never goes bad.
 And the great thing about cooking up kale for two whole weeks is our freezer is PACKED with kale.
 The tulip-man likes to say I’m a hamster because I hoard everything (which, do hamsters even do that??), but I like to think of it as being thrifty.

 These pineapple and kale smoothies (tropikale…get it?!) are the classic green smoothie’s exotic cousin.
 Juicy, sweet pineapple helps to counter the bitter kale, while banana makes the smoothie nice and creamy (without any milk or yogurt).
 Let’s blend!

 Kale Smoothie Ingredients

 - Kale: You can use any variety of kale here, like curly or dinosaur.
 Fresh and frozen both work!

 - Pineapple: Use fresh, canned, or frozen pineapple.
 You can substitute the pineapple for other fruits, like mango, apple, pear, or kiwi.